missionpinball/mpf-docs/docs/gmc/guides/mpf-events-and-godot.md

 Typically, Godot will only be used to receive events.
 In rare instances you may decide to let Godot handle processing and execution of code and will need to feed the results back to MPF.
 You will need a code execution entry point in Godot, such as MPFEventHandler or a Godot Timer.

 Once Godot is executing your desired function, you can use `MPF.server.send_event` or `MPF.server.send_events_with_args` to send your event to MPF.
-You will need to specify the event name to send as a string and if using arguments, define the kwargs as a Dictionary
+You will need to specify the event name to send as a string and if using arguments, define the kwargs as a Dictionary.

 Example Godot function without arguments:
 ``` gdscript